 Food waste could be accidental or unintentional, and may also be intentional.

-If food that is fit for consumption gets spilled during harvesting or transport, or go bad in storage, or rot in the market, we call it food loss.
+If the food that is fit for consumption gets spilled during harvesting or transport, or goes bad in storage, or rot in the market, we call it food loss.
 They usually happen accidentally.

-On the other hand, if we go to the restaurant and heap our plates, eat a little and throw the rest in the trash bin, that would be food waste.
-If we buy more food from the market than we actually need, due to bad planning, and see them rot in our homes instead of giving them away, that is waste too.
-If a restaurant throws away the rest of the food that was not purchased or eaten, that too, is food waste.
+On the other hand, if we go to the restaurant and heap our plates, eat a little, and throw the rest in the trash bin, that would be food waste.
+If we buy more food from the market than we need, due to bad planning, and see them rot in our homes instead of giving them away, that is waste too.
+If a restaurant throws away the rest of the food that was not purchased or eaten, that too is food waste.

 Food waste and food loss both end up with the same result: food waste!

-It is worth noting that food waste and food loss directly relates to waste of money, time, energy, land, and many more resources.
+It is worth noting that food waste and food loss directly relate to the waste of money, time, energy, land, and many more resources.

-In general terms, residue (by-products) from food crops and animal parts such as shells from shelled nuts, leaves of carrots and orange peels, beet leaves and many roots, by-products from pork, are not considered food waste.
-They are called ‘inedible items'.
+In general terms, residue (by-products) from food crops and animal parts such as shells from shelled nuts, leaves of carrots and orange peels, beet leaves, and many roots, by-products from pork, are not considered food waste.
+They are called ‘inedible items‘.
 They may be used for producing animal feed and other pharmaceuticals.
-Food waste and food loss only includes those intended for human consumption.
+Food waste and food loss only include those intended for human consumption.